BluFlameTech/bluflametech.github.io/_posts/2021-02-15-what-is-agile.md

 This past Thursday marked the 20th anniversary of the Agile Manifesto.
 And yet, 20 years later, there still seems to be a lot of confusion around what exactly it means to be "Agile."
 Plainly speaking, Agile is defined by [4 values](https://agilemanifesto.org/) and [12 principles](https://agilemanifesto.org/principles.html).
-How you align with those 4 values and 12 principles, however, are (intentionally) open-ended.
+How you align with those 4 values and 12 principles, however, is (intentionally) open-ended.

 ![Agile](/assets/images/posts/what_is_agile/agile.jpg)